Design guidelines for metal printing

 It is advised to tilt the part in relation to the X and/or Y axis to minimise the amount of layer area to fuse when printing.
-This also minimises thermal voltage and warping effect.
+This also minimises thermal stress and warping effect.
 In Image 3 the horizontal line depicts a single build layer.
-The image shows how the object on the lefthand side is affected more by thermal voltage (the red part of the line) because the laser fuses more material simultaneously.
+The image shows how the object on the lefthand side is affected more by thermal stress (the red part of the line) because the laser fuses more material simultaneously.
 The tilted object on the righthand side is less affected.

 Holes and channels

 Internal channels must be taken into consideration when orienting a part.
 In some cases it is difficult or even impossible to remove internal supports so the channels should be self-supporting and/or in 45-90 degrees angle in relation to the build platform.
 Channels shaped as drop, diamond, ellipse and triangle are self-supporting.